 How To Optimize Unduplicated Reach

 Via a survey, respondents see a list of flavors.
-They then must select their top choice, and one as their top-2 choice.
+They then must select one option as their top two choices.

 The output of this type of study looks like the chart to the right.
 We see that “Garlic” has 65% of the first-choice preference share.
 If we just launch one flavor, “Garlic” is the way to go.
 However, if we launch two flavors, we get 90% preference share with “Garlic” and “Cajun.”
 Sure, we can hit 100% by adding in “Butter.”
 But, the cumulative share growth is much smaller.
 Or, said more simply, we don’t reach many more people by launching “Butter.”